FelixOnline/v2/content/articles/2013-1-10-nus-a-pottered-history.md

 subtitle: >
   Union President Paul Beaumont gives his opinion on the NUS
 date: "2013-01-10 22:35:10 +0000"

 # Attributes from Felix Online V1
 id: "3089"
 old_path: /comment/3089/nus-a-pottered-history
 aliases:
  - /comment/3089/nus-a-pottered-history
+imported: true
+comments:
+ - Good God man nobody at Imperial caresDont force a referendum on us just because you couldnt think of anything better to do with your time This is precampaigningIn saying youre calling a referendum on this issue youve immediately said youre not going to express your opinions and then you doAnd on admitting that you came across as a bellend at the conference way to represent ImperialWhy shouldnt the President have a view on NUSShame that the vote will distract from the Sabb elections The NUS is a bloated organisation staffed by under occupied third sector types some of whom will be dispatched to campaign at Imperial so their employer can trouser 60k of our money I hope ICU makes sure they are prevented from doing so as there is no equivalent resource for the No campaign

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true